Cost and Scholarships

 - Be enrolled in his/her second consecutive semester at Missouri State University

 - Must have completed and fulfilled the requirement of the “Return to Learn” scholarship

 - Must be enrolled in his/her third consecutive semester at Missouri State University (excluding summer session)

-- Must be in the top 5 GPA ranking among eligible applicants and have a minimum GPA of 3.0
+- Must have a GPA of 3.0 or higher

 - Must maintain enrollment in a minimum of 6 credit hours per semester

 - Must have a 3.0 or higher GPA to qualify for the second part of the two-semester scholarship